coinkite/coinkite-tap-proto/README.md

 - to install pyscard, I needed swig installed:
     - download zip from <http://swig.org>
     - extract, move into `C:\Program Files`
-    - add that to sysmte PATH
+    - add that to system PATH
     - test: `swig` at command prompt should work
     - then `pip install pyscard` worked